GrandeWaver/Login-system/README.md

 2. Configure config.py file
 3. Install requires.txt (pip3 install requires.txt)
 4. Go to the project folder and type in cmd: uvicorn main:app
-5. voilà!
+5. Voilà!
 You have login system on your own.